 Agree to be Married

-At the top of the list of requirements to be considered common law married in Texas is the agreement between the parties that they be married.
-Practically speaking what this means is that the party alleging the common law marriage must present evidence to a Court that the parties intended to enter into a marriage relationship in an immediate sense.
+At the top of the list of requirements to be considered common-law married in Texas is the agreement between the parties that they be married.
+Practically speaking, this means that the party alleging the common law marriage must present evidence to a Court that the parties intended to enter into a marriage relationship in an immediate sense.

 Living Together as Married Persons

 Next- did the parties live together in Texas as husband and wife?
-The statutes don’t get into detail in this section but case law (i.e. the laws that appellate judges create) has held that to meet this burden the parties must have demonstrated that they have maintained a household and did things that are common to marriage relationships.
+The statutes don't get into detail in this section.
+Still, case law (i.e., the laws that appellate judges create) has held that to meet this burden, the parties must have demonstrated that they have maintained a household and did things common to marriage relationships.